If one thing’s true about parenting it’s this: it’s bloody tiring.

 But as we all know by now, this is a recipe for a downward spiral of energy, mood, and health.
 Eating the right amount of calories and the right types of food is the foundation for feeling great every day.

 Regular healthy snacks can be important as a parent, especially if you’re throwing off your body’s clock by being awake at all hours of the night.
-A small hit of fat or protein to the system will really help you work up the motivation to take baby for a walk, wash those bottles, or spend some time on the floor with your little one.
-Don’t be afraid to keep a jar of almond butter near by!
+A small hit of fat or protein to the system will really help you work up the motivation to take the baby for a walk, wash those bottles, or spend some time on the floor with your little one.
+Don’t be afraid to keep a jar of almond butter nearby!

 The sooner you actually think about your sleep and establish a bedtime routine, the better.
 Your baby will be more relaxed if they know what’s coming next.
-It’s been shown that with a routine, your kids will be more likely to go to bed easily, fall asleep quicker, and even improve their wakeful state afterwards as well!
+It’s been shown that with a routine, your kids will be more likely to go to bed easily, fall asleep quicker, and even improve their wakeful state afterward as well!

 But establishing a sleep routine is great for parents (and other adults) too, as it gives you time to wind down, and makes your day a little more predictable.
 Studies show understanding sleep routines may help in making choices that will lead to better quality sleep.
 Once you start to fall into a good routine, you’ll be able to know when you can get things done around your little Rebel’s slumber, and maybe even get some extra shuteye yourself.